 Brad Patrick joined Tempur-Pedic International in September 2010 and serves as Executive Vice President and Chief Human Resources Officer.
 From 2005 to September 2010, Mr. Patrick was employed by the Sara Lee Corporation where he served as Senior Vice President of Human Resources.
-Mr. Patrick was employed by The Gillette Company from 2004 to 2005, which later became part of The Proctor and Gamble Company, Delta Air Lines from 2000 to 2004 and Frito Lay, Inc. from 1988 to 2000 where he held several senior human resources positions.
+Mr. Patrick was employed by The Gillette Company from 2004 to 2005, which later became part of The Procter & Gamble Company, Delta Air Lines from 2000 to 2004 and Frito Lay, Inc. from 1988 to 2000 where he held several senior human resources positions.
 Mr. Patrick received his B.A. from the University of Kentucky with an emphasis in Personnel and Industrial Relations.

-Bhaskar Rao joined Tempur-Pedic International in January 2004 and since February 2010 has served as Senior Vice President of Strategic Planning and Corporate Development and Chief Accounting Officer.
+Bhaskar Rao joined Tempur-Pedic International in January 2004 and since April 2011 has served as Senior Vice President Finance and Chief Accounting Officer.
+From February 2010 to April 2011, Mr. Rao served as Senior Vice President of Strategic Planning and Corporate Development and Chief Accounting Officer.
 From May 2006 to February 2010, Mr. Rao served as Vice President of Strategic Planning and Chief Accounting Officer.
 From October 2005 to May 2006, Mr. Rao served as Vice President of Strategic Planning.
 From January 2004 to October 2005, he served as Director of Financial Planning and Analysis.
 From 2002 until December 2003, Mr. Rao was employed by Ernst & Young as a Senior Manager in the assurance and business advisory group.
 Mr. Rao was employed by Arthur Andersen from 1994 until 2002.
 Mr. Rao graduated from Bellarmine University with B.A. degrees in Accounting and Economics.
 Mr. Rao is also a Certified Public Accountant.